When You Deny Yourself Your Feelings, You Deny Your Power

 No matter your circumstances, or what someone does to you, YOU get to decide how you feel about it.

-My desire for you is that you recognize that you CAN free yourself from this weight.
+Recognize that you CAN free yourself from this weight.
 You can take the weight off.

 It does involve getting vulnerable with yourself and feeling your feelings.
 Trust yourself enough to hold your feelings.
 The more you do it, the better you will get at feeling your feelings, and the deeper you will trust yourself to hold space for YOU.